openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 testcases are at `../../tests/uvmt_cv32` (note that some of these testcases use test programs found in `cv32/tests/core`).
 See the README in those directories for more information.
 <br><br>
-To run the testcases you will need a SystemVerilog simulator, the UVM-1.2 library and RISC-V GCC compiler.
+To run the testcases you will need a SystemVerilog simulator, the UVM-1.2 library and RISC-V GCC compiler, plus at least some familiarity with `Make` and Makefiles.

 SystemVerilog Simulators
 ----------------------------------